 In any field of work, the experience is the biggest feather in the cap of a professional.
 As a matter of fact, professional life is one of the few places where ‘being old’ is a compliment.
 In the professional life of a specialist designer, working in the same field for years and years, the experience becomes his greatest asset.
 And so when a client is leafing through profiles and portfolios of designers for some project, the ones with more experience readily catch their eye.

 Moreover, when a designer works in the same field for a long time, he becomes fluent in it and so, working on a new task becomes less challenging for him.

 II.
 Streamlined Approach

-Being a specialized designer helps you in developing a streamlined approach in work flow.
-As a specialist designer works on projects with same or similar scope of work, new tasks easily get adjusted in his work flow enabling him to stay focused without losing his productivity.
+Being a specialized designer helps you in developing a streamlined approach in the workflow.
+As a specialist designer works on projects with the same or similar scope of work, new tasks easily get adjusted in his workflow enabling him to stay focused without losing his productivity.

 III.
 Charge Higher

 Whenever you add the title ‘specialist’ in your professional profile, this immediately puts a positive impact on the other person’s mind and adds a lot to your value.
 This is the same case with a ‘master of one’ designer.